Certification in

 The unit starts by looking briefly at the function of procurement and the procurement process.
 It then looks at the specific requirements for procuring medical items.
 This is done by considering the stages in the procurement process where the requirements for procuring medical items are particularly important and/or require specific attention.

-Storage is a key part of the medical supply chain pr0cess in ensuring that whenever and wherever items have to be stored in the supply chain network, they are stored in such a way that the quality of the items is maintained.
+Warehousing & Inventory Management is a key part of the medical supply chain process in ensuring that whenever and wherever items have to be stored in the supply chain network, they are stored in such a way that the quality of the items is maintained.
 The nature of medical supply chains means that there are often a number of places (warehouses and stores) where the items are stored before they are finally delivered or administered to beneficiaries.
 There are therefore a number of different people responsible for, and involved in the storage of medical items.

 This unit focuses on the specific requirements for storing medical items.
 These requirements may not be unique to medical items, although there are a number that are unique, but they are particularly important when storing medical items compared to other non-medical items.